Brewer219/osticket-prereqs/README.md

 - Passwords
 - Default email (receives email from customers)
 - Everyday used Emails
+ ## 1. Scroll down and click the 'Continue' button from the local host osTicket from image below:

   <details><summary>See screenshot 1</summary>

 <img src="images/Step 2b.png" width="60%">
 </details>

-## 1. Click the 'Continue' button from the local host osTicket

 <img width="321" height="467" alt="After giving new permission to ost config file then hop back over to osTicket localhost and below click the &#39;Continue&#39; button" src="https://github.com/user-attachments/assets/66e91b5e-0c43-429b-a59e-e67d6c6856d4" />

-  ## 2. Type into the System setting Fields
+  ## 2. Type into the System setting Fields as shown in my image below:

   <details><summary>See screenshot 2</summary>